Carcinoid Syndrome (cont.)

 - medications for the control of the carcinoid syndrome

 Since carcinoid tumors vary widely in their size, malignant potential, prognosis, extent of metastasis, and symptoms, treatment should be customized for each individual.
-Because the carcinoid syndrome and metastatic carcinoid tumors are rare and their treatments are complex, many patients should be treated by a team of doctors--gastroenterologists, oncologists, radiologists, cardiologists, and surgeons--in medical centers experienced and equipped to treat carcinoid tumors.
+Because the carcinoid syndrome and metastatic carcinoid tumors are rare and their treatments are complex, most patients should be treated by a team of doctors--gastroenterologists, oncologists, radiologists, cardiologists, and surgeons--in medical centers experienced and equipped to treat carcinoid tumors.

 Some patients with unresectable carcinoid tumors may have neither local symptoms nor the carcinoid syndrome.
 These patients can be observed without surgery or medications because carcinoid tumors are slow growing, and the patients may not develop symptoms for a prolonged period of time.